 This is a person the donor believes has the relevant professional skills and expertise to provide the certification.
-A skills based certificate provider would normally make a charge for their services, and could be one of the following:
+A skills based certificate provider will often charge for their services, and could be one of the following:

 - a registered healthcare professional such as a GP

-- a registered Social Worker
+- · a registered Social Worker

 - a Barrister, Solicitor or Advocate

-- an Independent Mental Capacity Advocate - any other person who considers they have the relevant professional skills and expertise to be a certificate provider.
+- an Independent Mental Capacity Advocate

+any other person who considers they have the relevant professional skills and expertise to be a certificate provider.